-- > Your pack roster will be verified. - ➤ ID bracelets should be issued to all campers, den chiefs and leaders that are staying for the entire week (leaders staying for only a portion of the week will be issued leader ID badges).
+- > Your pack roster will be verified. - ID bracelets will be issued to all campers, den chiefs and leaders that are staying for the entire week (leaders staying for only a portion of the week will be issued leader ID badges).
 Your staff guide will have enough ID bracelets for those listed on your pack roster.
-Those not listed on the pack roster will need to see the Head Commissioner or designee in order to receive ID bracelets. - ➤ BSA Registration and Youth Protection Training will be verified through the camp office.
-All adult leaders must have a current verification of BSA registration and YPT on file. - > Pack leaders should collect BBQ money to turn into the Main Office following medical re-checks.. - Campers should start to get settled in their tents. - ➤ Before leaving the campsite as a pack, campers should have their uniforms on (if they have one) for pack photos with swim trunks on underneath for swim checks.
-They should also have a small day pack that has bug spray, sunscreen, filled water bottle, towel, and a flashlight. - \\\ Parents should be prepared to stay until after medical re-checks have been completed. \\\
+Those not listed on the pack roster will need to see the Head Commissioner or designee in order to receive ID bracelets. - BSA Registration and Youth Protection Training will be verified through the camp office.
+All adult leaders must have a current verification of BSA registration and YPT on file.